I work from private consulting rooms in Cotham (BS6) and Greenbank (BS5).

 Access: Both consulting rooms are up a flight of steps/stairs.
-If this presents a problem, let me know and I can accommodate clients on the ground floor in Greenbank.
+If this presents a problem, let me know and I will try to accommodate you on the ground floor in Greenbank.

 I charge for missed sessions, but if you give me notice (at least one week), I will try to offer you an alternate time in the same week, or a second session in the following week.

 Initial consultation sessions are charged at £30 to cover room hire and administrative costs.

 Sessions are payable by cash, bank transfer, or online platform during, or in advance of each session.

 I usually expect to see clients weekly, at the same time each week.
 The work is open-ended, meaning it continues for as long as you want or need it.
 This may be just a few sessions to help you with a specific challenge, or it may be something you stay with over a longer period.

 In our initial meeting (50 minutes) I would expect to talk about you and why you are seeking therapy at this time.
 I will provide more information about how I work and together we can decide if we feel happy to work together.

 I do not use tests or questionnaires in my practice either as prompts for dialogue or to track progress.
 In my view, such testing runs contrary to the spirit and essential purpose of psychotherapy, which is to support and enable personally meaningful development by allowing autonomous self-reflection and self-evaluation to take place, without reliance on external measures of what is normal, healthy or desirable.